Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Abstract

 \section{Abstract}

-Semantic communication serves as a novel paradigm and attracts the broad interest of researchers.
-One critical aspect of it is the multi-user semantic communication theory, which can further promote its application to the practical network environment.
-While most existing works focused on the design of end-to-end single-user semantic transmission, a novel non-orthogonal multiple access (NOMA)-based multi-user semantic communication system named NOMASC is proposed in this paper.
-The proposed system can support semantic tranmission of multiple users with diverse modalities of source information.
-To avoid high demand for hardware, an asymmetric quantizer is employed at the end of the semantic encoder for discretizing the continuous full-resolution semantic feature.
-In addition, a neural network model is proposed for mapping the discrete feature into self-learned symbols and accomplishing intelligent multi-user detection (MUD) at the receiver.
-Simulation results demonstrate that the proposed system holds good performance in non-orthogonal transmission of multiple user signals and outperforms the other methods, especially at low-to-medium SNRs.
-Moreover, it has high robustness under various simulation settings and mismatched test scenarios.
+Semantic communication has served as a novel paradigm and attracted a broad interest from researchers.
+One critical aspect of it is the multi-user semantic communication theory, which can further enhance its application for the practical network environment.
+While most existing works have focused on the design of end-to-end single-user semantic transmission, a novel non-orthogonal multiple access (NOMA)-based multi-user semantic communication system named NOMASC is proposed in this study.
+The proposed system can support semantic transmission of multiple users with diverse modalities of source information.
+To avoid high demand for the hardware, an asymmetric quantizer is employed at the end of the semantic encoder for discretizing the continuous full-resolution semantic feature.
+In addition, a neural network model is used for mapping the discrete feature into self-learned symbols and accomplishing intelligent multi-user detection (MUD) at the receiver side.
+Simulation results demonstrate that the proposed system attains sound performance in non-orthogonal transmission of multiple user signals and outperforms the other methods, particularly with low-to-medium signal-to-noise ratios (SNRs).
+Moreover, it has shown high robustness under various simulation settings and mismatched testing scenarios.